30/12/2026

 What measures do you take to minimise environmental impact during expeditions?

-I’ve been mountaineering for a long time, attitudes have changed, environments have changed.
-I can’t tell you how the Chamonix valley looks now compared to when I first started mountaineering there.
-There’s the whole climate change thing going on.
-On a more personal level, mountaineers and trekkers have got much better at understanding that you need to take waste out so from Scotland through to Patagonia there are measures now that waste is either collected or carried out, even in the refuges in the Alps, they’ll have signs saying ‘Please take out your waste, we are not going to collect your refuse.
-One of my big bugbears, when you follow a big trekking group, you might find toilet paper behind boulders, so not everyone is getting the message.
+I’ve been mountaineering for a long time, attitudes have changed and environments have changed.
+I can’t tell you how different the Chamonix Valley looks now compared to when I first started mountaineering here.
+On a more personal level, mountaineers and trekkers have got much better at understanding that we need to take waste out from the hills, so from Scotland through to Patagonia as well as here in the Alps, there are measures now in place for that.

 How do you educate clients about responsible trekking and conservation?

-Very carefully, It's important not to go on too much about it because it can put people off and push them the other way, so it's important to strike a balance there.
-I do think that if we want to visit these amazing environments the onus is on us to protect and look after them for the next generations.
-Sometimes clients educate me about conservation, and that’s nice.
+Very carefully.
+It's important not to go on too much about it because it can put some people off and push them the other way, so we have to strike a balance.
+I do think that if we want to visit these amazing environments, the onus is on us to protect and look after them for the next generations.
+Sometimes clients educate me about conservation, and that’s great!

 What is your favorite mountain or trek, and why?

-Last December, my partner and I went to a tiny island called the Isla de Navarino, which is south of Ushuaia and the south side of the Beagle Sound and we did a 4-day trek called the Dientes de Navarino (Navarino’s Teeth).
-It’s really remote, really hard to find any information on it, really hard to navigate, the weather is challenging and you’ve got to be completely self-sufficient for four days.
+Last December, my partner and I went to a tiny island called the Isla de Navarino, which is south of Ushuaia and the south side of the Beagle Channel.
+We did a 4-day trek around the Dientes de Navarino (Navarino’s Teeth).
+It's a really remote place, really hard to find any information on it, and quite hard to navigate.
+The weather is challenging and you’ve got to be completely self-sufficient for four days.
 We loved it!
 The whole area and environment is pristine.
 It was an amazing trek in an incredible place.

 What advice would you give to someone aspiring to become a guide?

 It's been an utter privilege to do what I do.
-Advice is that it’s important to know what you’re getting into.
-As with a lot of jobs you can look in on it from the outside and assume what's involved in doing that job, whereas the nuts and bolts of functioning in that role are very different to what one might perceive to be that role.
-For instance if I’m going to work to lead a trek in Nepal, people will say have a lovely time as if I’m going on holiday.
+My advice is that it’s important to be realistic about what you’re getting into.
+As with a lot of jobs you can look in on it from the outside and assume a great deal about what's involved in doing that job, whereas the nuts and bolts of functioning in that role are often very different..
+For instance if I’m going to work to lead a trek in Nepal, people will say ‘have a lovely time’ as if I’m going on holiday.
 I adore those environments but there is a stress factor for the entire time you are responsible for 10 other human beings in a mountain environment.
 That’s not something to be taken lightly.
-So, shadow a trekking guide and see if you actually like doing it.
+So, maybe shadow a trekking guide and see if you actually like doing it.
 I do know people who got their outdoor qualifications and went into working in the outdoors and found that they didn’t love it.
-They found they didn't want to walk around at a slower pace, at the client’s speed and they didn’t enjoy looking after people.
+They found they didn't want to walk around at a slower pace with a group and they didn’t enjoy looking after people.
 It’s also expensive to qualify, months and months of training and experience just to qualify so if you’re going to do that then you need to be sure it's what you want to do and if you can legally work in the country you choose to work in, for example if you’re British and want to work in other parts of the world.